The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 The first production-standard Cased Telescoped Cannon System has been handed over to the UK Ministry of Defence (MOD) in Bourges, France by CTA International (CTAI) – a 50/50 joint venture company between BAE Systems and Nexter Systems

-At the Paris Air Show in 2017, a number of news outlets reported on a series of tense conversations between the MoD and Lockheed Martin, for example;
+At the Paris Air Show in 2017, several news outlets reported on a series of tense conversations between the MoD and Lockheed Martin, for example;

 One of the less well-reported discussions at the Paris Air Show last week apparently took place between Tony Douglas, the Chief Executive of Defence Equipment & Support, and Marilyn Hewson, President and CEO of Lockheed Martin.
 Central to the discussion was the issue of continuing delays to the WARRIOR Capability Sustainment Programme (WCSP).